 To register you need to complete two forms: a New Patient Health Questionnaire detailing your medical history and medications and also a GPR Patient Registration Form.
 Links to these forms are provided below.

-Once the completed GPR forms have been received you will be invited for a new patient medical.
+Once the completed forms have been received you will be invited for a new patient medical.
 This usually involves an appointment with the nurse or health care support worker, which may be followed by an appointment with the doctor.

 Patients are requested to bring a urine sample to the medical.
 These can be requested at reception.

 It is important that patients keep this appointment as it provides an opportunity for the doctor or nurse to introduce themselves.
 It also allows us to provide medical care in the interim period, while your medical records are transferred from your previous practice to this one.

 If you move out of the practice area, you will need to register with a new practice as soon as you move.
 We can provide information about how to find a new practice.